 To understand enzyme function it is key to visualize transiently populated conformational states and their corresponding exchange pathways.
 Here, we map over seven decades in time (ns-ms) the conformational landscape of T4 Lysozyme (T4L) in three different enzyme states defined by substrate interaction.
 To accomplish this, we introduce a hybrid approach involving FRET-based multiparameter fluorescence and EPR spectroscopy, mutagenesis, and FRET-positioning and screening.
 To describe enzyme function, we use a state matrix of three enzyme states and three short lived conformational states (open, closed, and compact) sampled at 4 μs and 230 μs.
 The 230 μs bending motion has not been identified before and leads to the compact state, which is more closed than any known structural model of T4L.
-After screening over 400 structural models in the protein data bank (PDB), using 24 FRET-derived distances of each conformational state PDB ID 1C67, and no structure could be correlated to the new compact state.
-Furthermore, the closed state 1C67 differs by only 0.7 Å RMSD from the adduct form of T4L (PDB ID 148L).
-Moreover, the observed changes in equilibrium between transiently populated conformational states in mutants that mimic the catalytic states suggest that the new compact state is involved in the product release state as predicted by the Michaelis-Menten model for non-ATP/GTP hydrolyzing enzymes.
-We believe that this step can be an evolutionary advantage when fast catalysis is required.
-Furthermore, the results highlight the potential of our hybrid approach to observe transiently populated conformational states in enzyme catalysis.
+After screening over 400 structural models in the protein data bank (PDB), using 24 FRET-derived distances of each conformational state, we conclude that the best representative model for the open state is PDB ID 172L, for the closed state PDB ID 1C67, and no structure could be correlated to the new compact state.
+Furthermore, the closed state 1C67